nodejs/node/doc/api/child_process.md

 verify that `socket` exists, as the connection may have been closed during the time it takes to send the connection to the child.

-###subprocess.signalCode:
+###`subprocess.signalCode`

 * {integer}

-`subprocess.signalCode` property indicates the signal number received by the child process if any, from the parent node prcess, else null.
+The `subprocess.signalCode` property indicates the signal number received by the child process if any, else null.

-###subprocess.spawnfie:
+###`subprocess.spawnfile`

 * {string}

-`subprocess.spawnfile` property indicates the executable file name of the child process that is launched.
+The `subprocess.spawnfile` property indicates the executable file name of the child process that is launched.

 For [`child_process.fork()`][], its value will be equal to